Make more informed purchasing choices. Our comprehensive guide will assist you in choosing the best Hyundai Tucson model year for yourself.

 The Best Years: 2005, 2006

-The 2005 and 2006 models stood out for their dependability, affordability, and impressive feature sets.
+The 2005 and 2006 models stood out for their dependability, affordability, and remarkable feature sets.
 Two engine options were available: a 2.0L inline four-cylinder engine and a 2.7L V6.
 Both engines were mated to either a five-speed manual or a four-speed automatic transmission.

 The Neutral Years: 2007, 2008